- - Free Crochet Pattern Alert! see below - -

 is self-shaping.
 This gives it easy-chic looks and comfort.

-I'm in love with my new cowls made with the super stretchy, warm, soft, snug, and stylish crochet slip stitch rib short rows.
+I'm in love with my new cowls made with the super stretchy, warm, soft, snug, and stylish crochet slip stitch ribbing.
+Especially in short row wedges!
 So, I've created a free crochet pattern called "Slip Slope Scarf" to help introduce this technique, see below.

-I have to specify each of those words in bold because short rows and slipped stitches are both much more common in knitting than crochet.
+Short rows and slipped stitches are both much more common in knitting than crochet.
+Together they make magic for crochet cowls.

 |Slip Slope Scarf (free pattern)|